I want to be a part of a community.

 A Co-Creator is someone who wants to support Open Temple in its re-enchantment of Judaism in Venice, CA.

 Creating local Jew-ish community in Venice.

 Creative Torah Academy: The Hebrew School of the Arts

-Sukkot on the Farm
+Sukkot on the AK Farm

 Chanukah on the Canal Parade

-Joining says that you support the vision of community that Open Temple creates with you – whether it is that you are looking for a Jewish community that has actually entered the 21st Century and makes Judaism relevant, accessible and fun; or that you are more local, and believe that Venice is growing, changing and that we can all be a part of the change in the way that deepens our humanity and souls as we connect to our ancestors and look forward.
+Co-Creating says that you support the vision of community that Open Temple creates with you – whether it is that you are looking for a Jewish community that has actually entered the 21st Century and makes Judaism relevant, accessible and fun; or that you are more local, and believe that Venice is growing, changing and that we can all be a part of the change in the way that deepens our humanity and souls as we connect to our ancestors and look forward.

 Open Temple.
-Join us.
+Belong.

 One who occupies oneself with the needs of the community is as though one has occupied oneself with Torah.